Oneil Cruz Player Props: Pirates vs. White Sox

-After going 1-for-3 with an RBI in his last game, Oneil Cruz and the Pittsburgh Pirates face the Chicago White Sox (who will start Mike Clevinger) at 6:35 PM ET on Saturday.
+After going 1-for-4 in his last game, Oneil Cruz and the Pittsburgh Pirates face the Chicago White Sox (who will start Michael Kopech) at 1:35 PM ET on Sunday.

 Oneil Cruz Game Info & Props vs. the White Sox